 Day 12: Etosha National Park - South ( 1 night )

 Etosha, undoubtedly one of the highlights of Namibia.
 Get in the car and get ready to get even closer to nature.
-It’s a 325km drive which will take approx 4-5 hours.
+It’s a 325km drive which will take approximately 4-5 hours.

-On the way: After breakfast, head east towards Khorixas.
-Detour alert.
-This time it’s the Petrified Forest.
-Once upon a time, 280 million years ago, a forest of timber buddies were minding their own business when they had a sudden run in with Narnia’s witch.
-And she turned them to stone.
-Blast.
-In the real world, they call it diagenesis.
-These trees have been fossilised.
+On the way: After breakfast, head east towards Khorixas to stop at the Petrified Forest.
+Once upon a time, 280 million years ago, this was a forest of timber.
+Now they are fossils.
 When you’ve taken your photos head back to Khorixas and travel east to Outjo and north to your lodge.
 It’s really close to the southern entrance of Etosha, the Anderson Gate.

-When you're there: If there’s time go into Etosha for an afternoon drive and - depending on how many times you stop to ooh and aah - you should arrive at your lodge in time for lunch.
+When you're there: If there’s time go into Etosha for an afternoon drive and - depending on how many times you stop along the way- you should arrive at your lodge in time for lunch.
 It’s an optional extra but it’s there if you want it.
-Now.
 When you go inside the park your first stop will be Okaukuejo.
-Pay your entry fee here, top up your supplies of drinks and snacks and get one of their maps showing the various waterholes.
+Pay your entry fee here (or rather your guide will), top up your supplies of drinks and snacks and get one of their maps showing the various waterholes.
 Loads of mammals, loads of birds.
-Literally, hundreds and hundreds of species.
+It's a wildlife extravaganza.
 It’s dinner and B&B here.

 Day 13 & 14: Etosha National Park - East ( 2 nights )

 Lion, leopard, cheetah, zebra, giraffe, rhinoceros.
 The list goes on.
-Today, you’ll drive from one side of the park to the other.
+Today, you’ll drive from one side of the park to the other and it's all about the game viewing.

 Day 15: Waterberg ( 1 night )

 On the way: Your guide will drive you 315km for 4-5 hours.
-Head south via Otavi and Otjiwarongo to Okonjima - the home of The Africat Foundation.
+Head south via Otavi and Otjiwarongo to Otjiwa - Namibia's oldest game farm or Okonjima - the home of The Africat Foundation.

-When you're there: Founded in 1991, the Africat Foundation works to conserve Namibia’s large carnivores in their natural habitat.
+At Okonjima you get to visit the Africat Foundation, founded in 1991.
+A reserve that works to conserve Namibia’s large carnivores in their natural habitat.
 They focus on research projects such as Rehabilitating Captive Cheetahs, as well as educating young farmers and school children.
 Aim to arrive by 1400 by the latest to enjoy some rather marvellous tea, coffee and cakes.
 Then it’s time for an afternoon excursion.
-Dinner and B&B is included so don’t stuff too many cakes.
+Dinner and B&B.

 Okonjima Luxury Bush Camp